Evolve Bank & Trust: Early years

 Founded in Parkin in 1925 as First State Bank, the bank provided loans to local farmers in Cross County, Arkansas.
 In 1934, it became a member of the Federal Deposit Insurance Corporation.

-2005-present
+2005-2023

 In 2005, First State Bank was renamed to Evolve Bank & Trust after a group led by Chairman Scot Lenoir acquired it.
 The bank then relocated its banking charter to West Memphis.

 In 2017, Evolve established its Open Banking division to provide Banking-as-a-Service.
 Evolve serves as the partner bank for fintech companies like Branch, Marqeta, Mercury, and Stripe.
 Evolve Open Banking also provides card services offerings, allowing companies to white-label Mastercard, Visa, and American Express cards.